 A company called The Retirement Shop keeps cold-calling me.
 I don’t like being cold-called, so now I’m calling you, The Retirement Shop – I’m calling you out for your annoying phone calls.

-They call me about twice a week.
-They seem to prefer to mornings, which suits me fine because I’m asleep and have my phone on silent.
+Since then, The Retirement Shop have been calling me about twice a week.
+They seem to prefer mornings, which suits me fine because I’m asleep and have my phone on silent.

 Here’s the date, time and number of each call so far: